eladkatz/AudiobookPlayer/ARCHITECTURE.md

   - `@Published var currentDownloadFile: String`

 **Key Methods**:
-- `checkAuthenticationStatus()`: Checks if user is already signed in
+- `checkAuthenticationStatus()`: Checks if user is already signed in, restores from keychain on physical devices
 - `signIn(presentingViewController:)`: Signs in with Google
 - `signOut()`: Signs out
-- `listFiles(in folderID:)`: Lists files in a Google Drive folder
+- `listFiles(in folderID:)`: Lists files in a Google Drive folder (includes shortcut details)
 - `listSharedFolders()`: Lists folders shared with the user
+- `resolveShortcut(shortcutID:)`: Resolves a Google Drive shortcut to its target file/folder
+- `searchFiles(query:)`: Searches for files and folders by name
 - `downloadFile(fileID:fileName:to:)`: Downloads a single file
 - `downloadBookByM4BFile(m4bFileID:folderID:to:)`: Downloads M4B file and related files